aistomin/aistomin.github.io/_posts/2017-02-01-simple-steps-to-not-being-an-asshole.markdown

 See you soon, happy coding!

 P.S.
 Tip #0.
-Choose the <s>convenient</s> <s>commercial</s> JetBrains IDE for creating your code and pay attention to the warnings and hints it offers you.
+Choose a <s>convenient</s> <s>commercial</s> JetBrains IDE for creating your code and pay attention to the warnings and hints that it offers you.
 IDE is your friend and helper.
 Unless you use Eclipse, of course.